ALBERTA ADVANTAGE PARTY BYLAWS AND CONSTITUTION

 3.2.4 We believe that all citizens have certain fundamental and immutable rights and freedoms including:

-3.2.5 We believe in freedom of the press and other media.
+3.2.5 We believe in a free and unbiased media.

 3.3 The Role and Function of Government